 The band is directed by Noah Madison, band director and instructor at Needwood Middle School in Brunswick Georgia.
 Tim Watson, a retired band director from New York also directs the band.
 Mark Fried is General Manager.
 Participation in this community organization is voluntary.
 We welcome anyone in the community who is able and has the desire to perform intermediate to advanced concert band music.

 Practices are normally held on Tuesday nights from 7:00 to 8:30 pm.
-Rehearsals for the Taps At Twilight performance will be held at Brunswick High School in the band room beginning on April 16, 2019.
-Fall and spring concerts were successfully performed.
-Performance at Taps at Twilight is planned for the end of the 2019 season.
+Rehearsals for the fall will be held at Brunswick High School in the band room beginning on September 17, 2019.
+A concert will be scheduled in late fall.

 Music will be posted on the Music page of this website prior to the first rehearsal.
 A password will be provided to players by email.
 If you do not get the email, use the Contact Form on this website to request the password.